DualBrain/bsharp/README.md

 The initial goal of the project is to recreate the *classic* BASIC experience but have this experience as a first-class citizen of .NET.
 Once done, then move the project "forward" through time adding new features/capabilities without breaking this original *classic* experience.

-Additionally, this project will strive to remain true to the original spirit of BASIC; as defined by the original creators of the language:
+Additionally, this project will strive to adhere to the original principles of BASIC; as defined by the original creators of the language:

 1. It should be easy to learn for the beginner.
 2. It should be a general-purpose language, allowing the writing of any program.